 Japan and the United States (US) are at similar levels of economic development, yet their income distributions are considerably different.
 Whereas Japan has a relatively equal income distribution, the US is marked by a high level of income inequality.
 What are the sources of income inequality in both countries?
 Our latest research aims to uncover the sources on income inequality in both countries by exploiting detailed household panel survey.

 By Paul Vandenberg.
 Posted December 20, 2016

 The importance of small and medium-sized enterprises (SMEs) to economies in Asia is well known.
 They account for over 95% of all businesses, a third to half of aggregate output, and the majority of enterprise employment (Vandenberg, Chantapacdepong, and Yoshino 2016).
 We also know that SMEs do not have an easy life.
 They struggle to get established, face a higher failure rate than large firms, and lack access to key inputs such as finance.
 Finding ways to increase their survival rate and growth is important for expanding private sector activity in Asia’s developing economies.
 Sustaining enterprises requires that they are competitive; competitiveness, in turn, is based on productivity.

 By Rajika Bhandari.
 Posted May 19, 2015

 In most higher education discourse today it is not unusual to hear the claim that the world’s center of gravity is shifting toward the East.
 Indeed, no region has undergone as profound a transformation as Asia during the past half-century, from the 1970s to the present.
 Unprecedented economic growth has driven major social and demographic change and institutional reform and, in most countries, has brought about greater stability.
 The advent of a large middle class, coupled with openness and market reforms driven by economic imperatives, has contributed to greater interconnectedness among Asian states and between them and the rest of the world.

 By Niaz Asadullah.
 Posted March 27, 2015

 South Asia is home to a growing youth population and widely considered to benefit from the “demographic dividend” in the coming decades.
 The United Nations Population Fund’s State of World Population 2014 report The Power of 1.8 Billion: Adolescents, Youth and the Transformation of the Future therefore calls for increased investment in youths and adolescents.

 Subscribe / Connect to Asia Pathways

-- Agriculture and rural development
+- Agriculture and natural resources

 - Information and Communications Technology

-- Regional Cooperation
+- Regional cooperation and integration

-- Social Development and Poverty
+- Social development and protection